-Provide the much-needed top-down direction for your departments, boards, and commissions to implement the Monitoring Council's Strategy.
-Specifically:
+Encourage the directors of your departments, boards, and commissions to implement the Monitoring Council's Strategy.
+To be able to sustain and grow our successful efforts, specifically request that they:

-- a) Direct their staff to participate in the Monitoring Council's collaborative workgroups; - b) Allocate staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and non-governmental organizations and to make the resulting data and information accessible through the My Water Quality portals; - c) Utilize the many tools developed by the Monitoring Council's workgroups to improve the efficiency and effectiveness of their department's/program's monitoring, assessment, data management, and reporting efforts; and - d) Add web services and other mechanisms to make their water quality and ecosystem health data and assessment information more accessible to other agencies and organizations.
+- a) Have their staff participate in the Monitoring Council's collaborative workgroups; - b) Allow staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and non-governmental organizations and to make the resulting data and information accessible through the My Water Quality portals; - c) Utilize the many tools developed by the Monitoring Council's workgroups to improve the efficiency and effectiveness of their department's/ program's monitoring, assessment, data management, and reporting efforts; and - Add web services and other mechanisms to make their water quality and ecosystem health data and assessment information more accessible to other agencies and organizations.